bluppfisk/coindicator/README.md

 This software was tested and found working on the following configurations:
 * Ubuntu Linux 16.04 (Xenial Xurus) with Unity 7
-* Ubuntu Linux 17.10 with GNOME 3
+* Ubuntu Linux 17.10 (Artful Aardvark) with GNOME 3
-* Ubuntu Linux 18.04 (Artful Aardvark) with GNOME 3
+* Ubuntu Linux 18.04 (Bionic Beaver) with GNOME 3

 For GNOME 3 set-ups, you will need to install LibAppIndicator support (see point 3 below).